Lkra201/IT6041-Individual/README.md

 -Setting up the base for the UI Design.
 -Setting up the Boiler Plate Dependancies.
 -Create and complete the Control book.
+> Drafted and finalized the Contact Page, Donate Goods Page, Login Page and Sign-up page.
+> Created the GoFund Me Link and Page.